Danbob81/Pokemon_Match/README.md

 ## Deployment
 ### Github Pages
-- I deployed the site to Github Pages using the following process:
+- Site deployed to Github Pages using the following process:
     - Click the 'Settings' tab in the GitHub repository
     - Select 'Pages' in the left hand menu
     - Under the heading of 'Source', select 'Master Branch' from the drop-down menu